How much does it cost to charge an EV?

 How long does it take to charge an electric car at a charging station?

-According to Kia, charging an electric car battery can take anywhere between half an hour or half a day, depending on your battery and the speed of the charging point you’re using.
+According to Kia, charging an electric car battery can take anywhere between half an hour to half a day, depending on your battery and the speed of the charging point you’re using.

 How to reduce electric car charging costs?

-Below are a few tips you can try for reducing electric car charging costs:
+Below are a few tips you can try to reduce electric car charging costs:

 - If you primarily charge your car at home and you’re in an area affected by time-of-use rates, try to do most of your charging during off-peak hours.